 The other alternatives are open to anyone:

 - Take out an annual policy, and cancel if you no longer need it.
-Though temporary car insurance can flex and on off as and when you need it, if you know you'll be needing insurance frequently during the year on the same car, it could work out cheaper to hold an annual policy.
+Though temporary car insurance can be flexible when to start and end when you need it, if you know you'll be needing insurance frequently during the year on the same car, it could work out cheaper to hold an annual policy.

-Equally, if you're looking for a policy for a block period (for example, two months), then you could take out an annual policy and ask to cancel it on a certain date.
+Equally, if you're looking for a policy for a block period (for example, two months), then you could take out an annual policy and request to cancel it on a certain date.
 However, most insurers will add a £50ish cancellation charge, so you'd need to factor this in before signing up.
+We've full cancelling car insurance help.

 This gives you the same cover as the policyholder (so if it's a third-party only policy, you'll have this cover too), but if you had an accident and had to claim, this would also impact the policyholder's claims record.
 So they could lose any no claims discount they'd built up.